microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Getting Started With the 8-bit MDFU Client for AVR128DA48 Using MPLAB X &reg;
+# Getting Started With the 8-bit MDFU Client for AVR128DA48 Using MPLAB&reg; X

 This is an example on how to use the MPLAB Code Configurator (MCC) generated code for configuring several basic Microchip Device Firmware Update (MDFU) bootloader solutions for the AVR128DA48 Curiosity Nano Evaluation board.